-We have high-speed Internet but we still run on kerosene.
+We have high-speed Internet, but we still run on kerosene.
 Maybe one of these days, we’ll get natural gas.
-Still, we have come a long way from the time we bought the place.
+Nevertheless, we have come a long way from the time we bought the place.

 Our next big project was the rehabilitation of the second floor into hotel rooms and assembly space.
 In the meanwhile, the Soda Shop also became vacant, so we had to tackle that project at the same time.

 Getting permits for the rooms was our biggest challenge over the years.
 Each room was designed and constructed with a different theme and configuration to preserve the existing exterior and interior finishes.
 The restaurant was the next project, and it was rehabilitated to allow our visitors to experience a step back in time to the 1930’s era soda shop.
 We could not duplicate the original 1937 soda shop because too much was missing, including the counters, etc. However, we did uncover the original wood walls, ceilings, and transom windows.
 We still have a lot of work to do, so expect to see improvements each time you visit the restored Mercantile Building.